Home > Living and Working Well > Healthy Lifestyles > Adult obesity

 Women

-Source: PHE Public Health Profiles / Active Lives Survey 2019/20, Sport England
+Source: DHSC Public Health Obesity Profile / Active Lives Survey 2022/23, Sport England

 Socio-economic factors

 • Adults living in the most deprived areas are the most likely to be living with obesity.
-This is most pronounced for women, where 39% of women in the most deprived areas were obese in 2019, compared to 22% in the least deprived areas.
-For men, 30% of those in the most deprived areas were living with obesity, compared to 22% in the least deprived10.
+This is most pronounced for women, where 40% of women in the most deprived areas were obese in 2022, compared to 22.7% in the least deprived areas.
+For men, 31.5% of those in the most deprived areas were living with obesity, compared to 22.7% in the least deprived11

 National and local guidance